Join the Central Texas Food Bank in its efforts to bridge the summer meal gap for children and teens aged 18 and under who are at risk of hunger.

-- Recruiting, screening, hiring, and training Housing Authority residents to act as Site Supervisors at the Housing Authority sites
+- Recruit, screen, hire, and train Housing Authority residents to act as Site Supervisors at the Housing Authority sites

-- Providing ongoing support to Housing Authority Site Supervisors for the duration of the program
+- Provide ongoing support to Housing Authority Site Supervisors for the duration of the program

-- Conducting SFSP site monitors as scheduled to ensure site compliance
+- Conduct SFSP site reviews as scheduled to ensure site compliance

-- Providing technical assistance to sites on the electronic meal reporting tool
+- Provide technical assistance to sites on the electronic meal reporting tool

-- Collaborating with the Child Hunger Strategy Team to determine outreach strategies and to target outreach areas
+- Collaborate with the Child Hunger Strategy Team to determine outreach strategies and to target outreach areas

-- Designing and implementing a survey to gather information surrounding community health, child hunger, and/or nutrition topic of mutual interest to Child Hunger Fellow and the Child Hunger Strategy Team
+- Design and implement survey to gather information surrounding community health, child hunger, and/or nutrition topic of mutual interest to Child Hunger Fellow and the Child Hunger Strategy Team

-- Presenting key findings of the survey to the Child Hunger Strategy Team in the form of a written summary
+- Present key findings of survey to Child Hunger Strategy Team and Programs Department in the form of written summary and PowerPoint presentation

-- Supporting implementation of the Food Bank’s BackPack Program at select sites
+- Support implementation of BackPack Program at select sites

-- Working with the Food Bank and other community partners to promote SFSP and the BackPack Program and to gather feedback from sites and participating families
+- Work with the Food Bank and other community partners to promote SFSP and the BackPack Program and to gather feedback from sites and participating families

-- Collaborating with the Child Hunger Strategy Team to analyze and document the outcomes of the Food Bank’s summer programming
+- Collaborate with the Child Hunger Strategy Team to analyze and document the outcomes of the Food Bank’s summer programming

-- Providing support to program operations and other capacity-building projects as assigned
+- Provide support to program operations and other capacity-building projects as assigned

-- Planning and coordinating an end-of-program event for the Housing Authority Site Supervisors and Housing Authority staff
+- Plan and coordinate an end-of-program event for the Housing Authority Site Supervisors and Housing Authority staff

 - Organized, detail-oriented, and flexible